daizutabi/hydraflow/docs/part2-analysis/run-class.md

 The [`Run`][hydraflow.core.run.Run] class is a fundamental component of HydraFlow's analysis toolkit, representing a single execution of an experiment.
-It provides structured access to all data associated with a run, including configuration, metrics, and artifacts.
+It provides structured access to all data associated with a run, including configuration and artifacts.

 ## Basic Usage